 The Centers for Medicare and Medicaid Services (CMS) oversees both the Medicare and Medicaid programs.
-For the Medicaid program, CMS works with state agencies to administer the program in each state, and for the Medicare program, the Social Security Administration (SSA) is the agency through which persons apply.
+For the Medicaid program, CMS works with state agencies to administer the program in each state.
+For the Medicare program, the Social Security Administration (SSA) is the agency through which persons apply.

 Definition: Dual Eligible

 Persons who are eligible for both Medicare and Medicaid are called “dual eligibles”, or sometimes, Medicare-Medicaid enrollees.
-To be considered dually eligible, persons must be enrolled in Medicare Part A, which is hospital insurance, and / or Medicare Part B, which is medical insurance.
+To be considered dually eligible, persons must be enrolled in Medicare Part A (hospital insurance), and / or Medicare Part B (medical insurance).
 As an alternative to Original Medicare (Part A and Part B), persons may opt for Medicare Part C (Medicare Advantage).
 While Original Medicare is managed by the federal government, Medicare Advantage plans are managed by Medicare approved private insurance companies.
-Via Medicare Advantage, program participants receive Medicare Part A, Part B, and often Part D, which is prescription drug coverage.
+Via Medicare Advantage, program participants receive Medicare Part A, Part B, and often Part D (prescription drug coverage).

 Benefits of Dual Eligibility

 Persons who are enrolled in both Medicaid and Medicare may receive greater healthcare coverage and have lower out-of-pocket costs.
 For Medicare covered expenses, such as medical and hospitalization, Medicare is always the first payer (primary payer).
 If Medicare does not cover the full cost, Medicaid (the secondary payer) will cover the remaining cost, given they are Medicaid covered expenses.
 Medicaid also covers some expenses that Medicare does not, such as long-term nursing home care and personal care assistance in the home and community.
 The one exception, as mentioned above, is that some Medicare Advantage plans cover the cost of some long term care services and supports.
-Medicaid, via Medicare Savings Programs, also helps to cover the costs of Medicare premiums, deductibles, and co-payments.
+Medicaid, via Medicare Savings Programs, helps to cover the costs of Medicare premiums, deductibles, and co-payments.
 Furthermore, enrollment in any of the MSPs means automatic enrollment in Extra Help, also called the Low Income Subsidy (LIS).
 This federal program helps persons pay costs for Medicare Part D (prescription drug coverage).